hmbill694/evently-go/README.md

 - GO - The star of the show here.
 The programming language with the highest paid developers.
 This is based on some random google searches.
 - HTMX - This is how we're going to be handling all the fun client stuff.
 Will this work?
 Will I like it?
 Who knows?
 - POSTGRES - Old reliable.
+- Tailwind & DaisyUI - I'm not gonna even front.
+I'm gonna use Tailwind and Daisy here because I am not a designer.
+Something, something, something beauty is in the eye of the beholder.

 ## Retrospetive